 Depending on your income level, you may qualify for any number of free services.

 - Volunteer Income Tax Assistance: Sponsored by the IRS, VITA offers free tax preparation by trained volunteers.
-You may be eligible for the VITA program if your income is $54,000 or less, you have a disability, are elderly or have limited English-speaking ability.
+You may be eligible for the VITA program if your income is $54,000 or less, you have a disability or you have limited English-speaking ability.

 - Tax Counseling for the Elderly: Also sponsored by the IRS, the TCE program is intended for people age 60 and older.